lorenzob123/HMLF/docs/guide/examples.rst

 .. code-block:: python

-  from stable_baselines3.common.env_util import make_atari_env
+  from hmlf.common.env_util import make_atari_env
-  from stable_baselines3.common.vec_env import VecFrameStack from stable_baselines3 import A2C
+  from hmlf.common.vec_env import VecFrameStack from hmlf import A2C

   # There already exists an environment generator
   # that will make and wrap atari environments correctly.